Coon song: Rise and fall from popularity

 Whatever the origin, by 1862, "coon" had come to mean a black person.
-The first explicitly coon-themed song, published in 1880, may have been "The Dandy Coon's Parade" by J. P. Skelley.
+The first explicitly coon-themed song, published in 1880, may have been "The Dandy Coon's Parade" by Joseph P. Skelly.
 Other notable early coon songs included "The Coons Are on Parade", "New Coon in Town" (by J. S. Putnam, 1883), "Coon Salvation Army" (by Sam Lucas, 1884), "Coon Schottische" (by William Dressler, 1884).
 The most popular coon songs of this early period, however, were written by whites, and only one, "New Coon in Town", has enough syncopation "to foreshadow the true, shouting, ragtime school".
 Black Americans had also entered the music business by this time, and their syncopated music then came to be identified with real coon songs.
 By the mid-1880s, coon songs were a national craze; over 600 such songs were published in the 1890s.
 The most successful songs sold millions of copies.
 To take advantage of the fad, composers "add[ed] words typical of coon songs to previously published songs and rags".
 The first hit recorded song by a black man was "The Whistling Coon" by George W. Johnson recorded in 1890.
 After the turn of the century, coon songs began to receive criticism for their racist content.
 In 1905, Bob Cole, an African-American composer who had gained fame largely by writing coon songs, made somewhat unprecedented remarks about the genre.
 When asked in an interview about the name of his earlier comedy A Trip to Coontown, he replied: "That day has passed with the softly flowing tide of revelations."

 In 1908, the Broadway company Cinemaphone, created by J. A. Whitman, released a short film, Coon Song, which had an audible track featuring singers such as Blanche Ring, Anna Held, Eva Tanguay and Stella Mayhew.
 Following further criticism, the use of "coon" in song titles greatly decreased after 1910.
-On August 13, 1920, Marcus Garvey's Universal Negro Improvement Association and African Communities League created the red, black and green flag as a response to the song "Every Race Has a Flag but the Coon" by Heelan and Helf.
+On August 13, 1920, Marcus Garvey's Universal Negro Improvement Association and African Communities League created the red, black and green flag as a response to the song "Every Race Has a Flag but the Coon" by Will A. Heelan and J. Fred Helf.
 That song along with "Coon, Coon, Coon" and "All Coons Look Alike to Me" were identified by H. L. Mencken as being the three songs which firmly established the derogatory term "coon" in the American vocabulary.